andersmurphy/andersmurphy-blog/resources/posts/2020-12-27-clojure-cond-deep-merge-remove-nils-and-the-shape-of-output.md

 ```

-In this post we've seen how to use code as data and macros to develop a more readable  data literal representation that capture the shape of our output data.
+In this post we've seen how to use code as data and macros to develop a more readable  data literal representation that captures the shape of our output data.
 Improving programmer ergonomics without sacrificing performance.